CRUKorg/cruk-backend-assignment/README.md

 ### Functional Requirements

-Build a service in Node.js that can be deployed to AWS which exposes an API and can be consumed from any client.
+Build a service in Python that can be deployed to AWS which exposes an API and can be consumed from any client.

 This service should check how many donations a user has made and send them a special thank you message (e.g. via SNS) if they make 2 or more donations.